edzdez/edzdez.github.io/content/blog/fix-file-dialogs-in-chromium-browsers.md

 +++
-title = 'A Quick Fix for File Dialogs in Chromium-based Browsers on Wayland' author = 'Ethan Zhang' description = 'It worked for me on Sway, and probably works on other WMs too' date = '2023-10-24' isPost = true draft = false
+title = 'A Quick Fix for File Dialogs in Chromium-based Browsers on Wayland.' author = 'Ethan Zhang' description = 'It worked for me on Sway, and probably works on other WMs too.' date = '2023-10-24' isPost = true draft = false